kjh1980/MoEngage-Docs/iOS.rst

 Making a PEM file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 So now you have 2 files:
-The private key as a p12 file  - yourappname.p12
-The SSL certificate -  aps_development.cer
+The private key as a p12 file  - yourappname.p12 and the SSL certificate -  aps_development.cer

 Convert the .cer file into a .pem file:
 ::